 A new study has found high levels of chemicals known as endocrine-disrupting chemicals (EDCs) in water samples obtained at sites in the state of Colorado where hydraulic fracturing (fracking) is used to extract oil and gas.

 Previous studies have shown that EDCs disrupt normal sex-hormone function in humans.
 They have been linked to cancer, infertility and disruption of normal reproductive function in men and women; birth defects; impaired immune and neural function; and several other health problems in humans.
+Researchers have found that fetuses, infants and young children exposed to EDCshave a higher risk of illnesses related to endocrine malfunction.

 According to the study published recently by the journal Endocrinology, high levels of EDCs were found in surface and groundwater samples collected in Colorado's Garfield County, a major oil and gas development area with over 10,000 wells where fracking is practiced.